Financial Data

 Energy

-Net sales: ¥147.6 billion (up 1% year on year)
+Net sales: ¥350.9 billion (up 2% year on year)

-Operating profit: ¥9.8 billion (up ¥1.1 billion year on year)
+Operating profit: ¥32.1 billion (up ¥2.0 billion year on year)

-In the Energy segment, net sales and operating profit were up year on year, despite delays in the recovery and subsequent declines in demand in the ED&C components business, due to increases in plant and system demand centered on the energy management business.
+In the Energy segment, net sales and operating profit were up year on year, despite increases in expenses in the power generation business and delays in the recovery of and subsequently declines in demand in the ED&C components business, due to increases in plant and system demand the energy management business and the power supply and facility systems business.

-• In the energy management business, net sales and operating results were up year on year as a result
+In the energy management business, net sales and operating results were up year on year as a result of increases in large-scale orders for substation equipment for power, industrial, and railway applications.

-• In the ED&C components business, net sales were down year on year due to delays in the recovery and
+In the ED&C components business, net sales were down year on year due to delays in the recovery of and subsequently declines in demand from finished machinery manufacturers while operating results deteriorated because of the lower net sales combined with the impacts of higher material prices.

 Industry

-Net sales: ¥176.8 billion (down 2% year on year)
+Net sales: ¥412.4 billion (down 2% year on year)

-Operating profit: ¥8.4 billion (up ¥3.2 billion year on year)
+Operating profit: ¥38.2 billion (up ¥3.9 billion year on year)

-• In the digital transformation solutions business, net sales and operating results were up year on year
+In the digital transformation solutions business, net sales and operating results were up year on year due to increases in large-scale IT solutions projects.

 Note: Effective April 1, 2024, the name of the IT solutions business subsegment was changed to the digital transformation solutions business and the information solutions operations previously contained in the social solutions business subsegment were transferred to the digital transformation solutions business subsegment.
 Year-on-year comparisons use figures that have been restated to reflect this change in subsegments.